vertueux/smov/src/examples/README.md

-> The Samples sub-directory
+> The examples sub-directory

 ## Overview

-The samples sub-directory contains a few samples to test on the robot.
+The examples sub-directory contains a few example states for the smov robot